2014 Russian annexation of Crimea: Accession treaty

 The Treaty on Accession of the Republic of Crimea to Russia was signed between representatives of the Republic of Crimea (including Sevastopol, with which the rest of Crimea briefly unified) and the Russian Federation on 18 March 2014 to lay out terms for the immediate admission of the Republic of Crimea and Sevastopol as federal subjects of Russia and part of the Russian Federation.
 (Note: The treaty between Russia and pro-Russian Aksyonov government of Crimea, signed on that date, specified that Crimea would be considered incorporated into Russia since the date of signing.
 The document entered into force on 1 April 2014, but pending that was applied provisionally since very signing.)
 On 19 March, the Russian Constitutional Court decided that the treaty is in compliance with the Constitution of Russia.
 The treaty was ratified by the Federal Assembly and Federation Council by 21 March.
 A Just Russia's Ilya Ponomarev was the only State Duma member to vote against the treaty.
 The Republic of Crimea and the federal city of Sevastopol became the 84th and 85th federal subjects of Russia.

+Russian president Putin gave a speech on 18 March 2014 to mark the annexation of Crimea.
+Putin defended the referendum as being "in full compliance with democratic procedures" and the principle of self-determination.
+He said "In people's hearts and minds, Crimea has always been an inseparable part of Russia" and argued that it should never have become part of an independent Ukraine.
+Putin lamented the dissolution of the Soviet Union for having "robbed" Russia of territories and making Russians "the biggest ethnic group in the world to be divided by borders", calling this an "outrageous historical injustice".
+According to Putin, the Ukrainian revolution was a "coup" by "Nationalists, neo-Nazis, Russophobes and anti-Semites".
+Referring to the armed men occupying Crimea as "local self-defense units", he claimed that "Russia's armed forces never entered Crimea", and he denied that Russia wanted to take any other regions of Ukraine.